3x21 "Nuclear Family"

 Say What?

-The actual leap date is October 26 and last a couple of days.
+The actual leap date is October 26 and lasts a couple of days.
 However, the Presidential address seen on the TV was from November 2nd.
 Sam apparently stuck around a few extra days simply to give Mac the idea to sell swimming pools?
 Similarly, the Presidential address shown before the blackout was from September 13th.

 Kate speaks without moving her lips in one shot near the beginning.